Burning-burning/Burning-burning/docs/source/index.rst

 |
 1.4.2 Acronyms
 >>>>>>>>>>>>>>>>>
-| OMG-Oh My Genes, that is, the peroject name.
+| OMG - Oh My Genes, that is, the peroject name.
-|
+| logFC - log fold change of gene expression.  log_2 [T/C], where T is the gene expression level from a treatment sample, while C is the gene expression level from a control sample.

 ==================